-While there is a 1 website maximum, features such as storage space and bandwidth are unmetered, meaning there is no defined limit.
+While there is a one website maximum, features such as storage space and bandwidth are unmetered, meaning there is no defined limit.
 Instead, if they detect unusually high usage, they will contact you to discuss the matter or suggest an upgraded plan.

-The second tier “Baby” and third tier “Business” plans are more inline to GoDaddy offers.
+The second tier “Baby” and third-tier “Business” plans are more inline to GoDaddy offers.

 Baby is a minimal upgrade, where it just removes the limit of 1 active website.
-Their Business plan however is the most prominent, including a free dedicated IP address, SSL certificate and VoIP Phone service.
+Their Business plan, however, is the most prominent, including a free dedicated IP address, SSL certificate and VoIP Phone service.
 While these are not necessary services for every customer, they can prove to be essential for certain websites in the business sector.

 GoDaddy vs HostGator: Who Has The Best Performance?

-When it comes to website hosting, performance and uptime are absolute key.
+When it comes to website hosting, performance and uptime are absolute keys.
 Google has determined that 53% of mobile visitors will abandon a website that takes longer than 3 seconds to load.
 As such, a fast website will see an increase in returning visitors, less bounce rate and generate greater revenue.